ivonacolakovic/Naive_Bayes_Classifier/README.md

 My implementation of Naive Bayes Classifier algorithm.

-It is tested on two different examples data are given in csv files.
+It is tested on two different examples, data is given in csv files.
 Performance metrics are also included.